chillenb/hpctips/wiki/installpyscf.md

     pip install mpi4py
     ```

-10. If you are going to be using fcdmft, then you must also install cvxpy:
+10. If you want to use fcdmft, then you must also install cvxpy:
     ```
     conda install cvxpy -c conda-forge
     ```